 She currently serves on the Executive Committee of the American Association of Applied Linguistics as well as the editorial boards of the journals Language Policy, Linguistic Landscape, Spanish as a Heritage Language, and Spanish in Context.

-I'm currently working on a Spanish language edition of Speaking Spanish in the US: The Sociopolitics of Language (my 2020 book co-authored with Janet Fuller), a study on the construction and invisibilization of Latinx/o/as and Latin Americans in European censuses, and several projects related to critical, anti-racist pedagogies in heritage language education.
+I'm currently working on a Spanish language edition of Speaking Spanish in the US: The Sociopolitics of Language (my 2020 book co-authored with Janet Fuller), a study on the construction and invisibilization of Latinx/o/as and Latin Americans in European censuses, and several projects related to critical, anti-racist pedagogies in Spanish heritage language education.

 Fuller, J. & Leeman, J. (2020) Speaking Spanish in the US: The Sociopolitics of Language.
 Multilingual Matters.